-The term broker means a person who, in the ordinary course of a trade or business, stands ready to effect sales to be made by others.
-A corporation is a broker if it regularly stands ready to redeem its stock or retire its debt.
+A broker is any person who, in the ordinary course of a trade or business, stands ready to effect sales to be made by others.
+A broker may include a U.S. or foreign person or a governmental unit and any subsidiary agency.
+A broker includes an obligor that regularly issues and retires its own debt obligations or a corporation that regularly redeems its own stock.
 However, if there are no facts that indicate otherwise, a corporation that purchases odd-lot shares from its stockholders on an irregular basis is not a broker.
 Also, if you manage a farm for someone else, you are not considered a broker.
+For a sale, redemption, or retirement at an office outside the United States, only a U.S. payer or U.S. middleman is a broker.
+See Regulations section 1.6049-5(c)(5).
+An international organization that redeems or retires its own debt is not a broker.
+See Regulations section 1.6045-1(a)(1).

 Cash on delivery account.
 For a sale of securities through a "cash on delivery" or similar account, only the broker that receives the gross proceeds from the sale against delivery of the securities sold is required to report the sale.
-However, if such broker's customer is a "second-party broker" that is an exempt recipient, only the second-party broker is required to report the sale.
+However, if such broker's customer is a "second-party broker" that is an exempt recipient, only the second-party broker is required to report the sale